Skip to content

 Diagram showing the Zhang and Viteri (2025) geometric analysis of latent CoT vectors.
 It shows how a reasoning vector can be added to the input to induce reasoning behavior.

-Despite these efforts, full interpretability remains elusive.
-We can detect that reasoning is happening and sometimes what kind, but not the detailed how.
+Even with these methods, full interpretability remains elusive.
+We can sometimes detect that reasoning is happening, but not the detailed how.

 Mathematical Reasoning (GSM8k)